Fiona Bruce: Early life and education

-Bruce was born on 25 April 1964 in what was then the State of Singapore, Malaysia, to an English mother and a Scottish father, who had a long career at Unilever, becoming a regional managing director.
-Before that, the Bruce family had lived for several generations in the fishing village of Hopeman in Moray (also known as Elginshire) in the north-east of Scotland.
+Fiona Elizabeth Bruce was born on 25 April 1964 in what was then the State of Singapore, Malaysia.
+She had an English mother and a Scottish father, who had a long career at Unilever, becoming a regional managing director.
+Before that, the Bruce family had lived for several generations in the fishing village of Hopeman in Moray in the north-east of Scotland.
 Bruce has two elder brothers.
-She was educated at Gayton Primary School in Wirral, the International School of Milan, and then from the age of 14 until 18 attended Haberdashers' Aske's Hatcham College in New Cross, London.
+She lived on the Wirral, initially in Port Sunlight, before moving to Heswall, and was educated at Gayton Primary School, before attending the International School of Milan.
+She later moved to Brockley, south London, where from the age of 14 until 18, she attended Haberdashers' Aske's Hatcham College in New Cross.
 During the latter period she modelled for the stories in the teenage girls' magazine Jackie.

 Bruce's great-grandfather, Frederick Crouch, died in fighting on the Western Front in World War I.

 Bruce read French and Italian at Hertford College, Oxford.
-During this period, she was briefly a punk, singing in rock bands and, at one point, colouring her hair blue for one week.
-She attended the University of London Institute in Paris and is a fluent speaker of French and Italian.
+During that period, she was briefly a punk, singing in rock bands and, at one point, colouring her hair blue for one week.
+She graduated with an upper second-class honours degree.
+She attended the University of London Institute in Paris as a scholar and is a fluent speaker of Italian and French.

 Career

-After leaving university, Bruce joined a management consulting firm for a year, but found the experience depressingly dull:

-After this, she worked at a number of advertising agencies including Boase Massimi Pollitt (where she met her future husband, a company director).
-She then went on to meet Tim Gardam – at that time the editor of the BBC's Panorama – at a wedding, and in 1989 he gave her a job as a researcher on the programme.
+After leaving university, Bruce joined a management consulting firm for a year, but found the experience dull.
+After that, she worked at a number of advertising agencies, including Boase Massimi Pollitt, where she met her future husband, a company director.
+She then went on to meet Tim Gardam – at that time the editor of the BBC's Panorama – at a wedding and, in 1989, he gave her a job as a researcher on the programme.